 I’m not going to get into more technical details regarding these features, as you can read further on their resource page.

-After I bought the package it took a couple of hours to set up my VPS machine and get the WHM and other login details.
-I had to register my own nameserver (which is easy), and their support team will guide you for the same.
+After I had bought the package, it took a couple of hours to set up my VPS machine and get the WHM and other login details.
+I had to register my nameserver (which is easy), and their support team will guide you for the same.
 I also Reduced the TTL value to a small value (300 seconds) in the DNS zone file for ShoutMeLoud, which helped in faster replication.
 You can always use an Internic Nameserver check tool to see the status of your private nameserver registration.
 Here is a detailed FAQ regarding site migration to KnownHost:

 When can I put the request for migration from Hostgator to KnownHost?